 Image Quality and ISO Sensitivity

-As we’ve stated, the lower the ISO the smoother, cleaner, and “better” images you will have.
+As we’ve stated, the lower the ISO, the smoother, cleaner, and “better” images you will have.
 Lower ISO images will be more color-accurate and more aesthetically captivating.
-ISO between 100 and 200 will give you the best results, and depending on the image sensor and the camera’s engineering you can get away with ISO 400 and still have clear, clean and sharp images for the vast majority of enlargements (up to 20×24).
+ISO between 100 and 200 will give you the best results.
+Depending on the image sensor and the camera’s engineering, you can get away with ISO 400 and still have clear, clean, and sharp images for the vast majority of enlargements (up to 20×24).